Ridha-ELGHOUL/github-slideshow/_posts/0000-01-02-Ridha-ELGHOUL.md

 layout: slide
 title: "Welcome to our third slide!"
 ---
-Adding a new quotes on the main project
+Adding a new quotes to the main project.